2025 Dagupan local elections

 Local elections were held in Dagupan, Pangasinan on May 12, 2025, as part of the 2025 Philippine general election.
 The electorate elected a mayor, vice mayor, and 10 members of the Dagupan City Council.
 The officials elected in this election assumed their respective offices on June 30, 2025, for a three-year-long term.

-Belen Fernandez and Bryan Kua were re-elected mayor on her second consecutive term and vice mayor on his second thrird term respectively, defeating the mother-son duo Celia Lim and Brian Lim.
+Belen Fernandez and Bryan Kua were re-elected mayor on her second consecutive term and vice mayor on his third term respectively, defeating the mother-son duo Celia Lim and Brian Lim.

 Background

 In the 2022 elections, incumbent Mayor Brian Lim was defeated by Belen Fernandez in a rematch with a margin of 14,457 votes.
 In the vice mayoral election, incumbent Dean Bryan Kua defeated Carlos Alipio Fernandez, with a margin of 31,077 votes.

 On Monday, Oct.
 7 2025.
 Incumbent Mayor Belen Fernandez was challenged by Councilor Celia Lim, who officially filed her certificate of candidacy (COC).

 Lim, running under the Nacionalista Party, was joined by her son, former Mayor Brian Lim, who is her vice mayoral candidate, along with their full slate of councilors.